rovirmani/rovirmani/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 I'm a Computer Science and Data Science student at the University of California, Berkeley.
 In my free time, I enjoy solving puzzle games, playing poker, and learning about probability and statistics.
 Currently working on implementing some ML papers and becoming a better engineer.
+Currently working on distributed systems and edge caching @

 Recently, I've worked on:
 - Cryptography software at [Cisco](https://www.cisco.com)